linux-minidisc/linux-minidisc/README.md

 working, so hook them up for now and show a message until we implement it.

 Other initial fixes to the UI and code of QHiMDTransfer, check the diff.

+Formatting of NetMD discs is now possible from the QHiMDTransfer GUI, and the write-protect status can be queried with `netmd_is_disc_writable()` (the GUI takes care of disabling write features if the disc is write-protected).